 This measures the accumulated distances of deviation from the center of mass of an individual user’s trajectory, where pi is one of the user’s locations and pcentroid is the center of mass of the user’s trajectory.
 By examining the probability distributions of the radius of gyration, also known as the spatial dispersal kernel P(rg) (Brockmann et al. 2006), we chose 10 km as the cell size at the national level of Great Britain (Fig. 3 - c, with details shown in the next section).
 More importantly, as 10 km is the distinct geographic distance for separating two main groups of Twitter users in terms of the spatial coverage in Great Britain, a 10-km size cell serves as a mask to partitioning the space.
-In this way, we can focus on the inter-connections among different urban regions with less attention to movements around a user’s neighborhood (i.e., within 10 km radius), such as home or work places.
+In this way, we focus on the inter-connections among different urban regions with less attention to movements around a user’s neighborhood (i.e., within 10 km radius), such as home or work places.
 Thus, we created a fishnet with 2784 10-km size cells.
 The cells of the fishnet act as proxies to represent individuals’ spatial coverage areas to focus more on the inter-connectivity among cells and identify strongly connected cell clusters.

 3.3.
 Community structure of the network of spatial interactions

-Based on the derived mobility network of spatial interactions, which is a directed weighted graph, we further determined clusters of strongly connected spatial nodes, known as communities, in the graph space.
+Based on the derived mobility network of spatial interactions, which is a directed weighted graph, we further determined clusters of strongly connected spatial nodes, known as communities in the graph space.
 There are a variety of community detection algorithms that produce different results depending the definition of community within the network (Coscia et al. 2011).
 A common community detection method is based on modularity maximization (Newman 2006), seen in previous studies (Ratti et al. 2010; Song et al. 2012; Hawelka et al. 2014).
 However, such an approach is often problematic: it is found to have an inherent resolution problem, where small communities are either ignored (Fortunato and Barthélemy 2007) or assigned with high modularity scores (Guimerà et al. 2004); and it is found to produce less informative partitions in many empirical networks (Good et al. 2010).
-Since our graph is a directed weighted graph, the alternative community detection library documented in the literature is Infomap (Rosvall and Bergstrom 2008; De Domenico et al. 2015), which is considered to produce better community detection results (Lancichinetti and Fortunato 2009).
+Since our graph is a directed weighted graph, an alternative community detection method from the literature is Infomap (Rosvall and Bergstrom 2008; De Domenico et al. 2015), which is considered to produce better community detection results (Lancichinetti and Fortunato 2009).

 Infomap uses the map equation (Rosvall et al. 2010) to represent the probability of flow of random walks within information systems (Rosvall and Bergstrom 2008).
 It identifies communities by minimizing the expected description length of the trajectory of a random walker, which is shown below: